-Gamificaiton is defined as “The use of game design elements in non-game contexts.”
-(Deterding et. al 2011) The contexts that gamification has been applied to include marketing, education and health.
-Many fitness apps that record activity and motivate users to increase exercise employ gamification techniques such as points and leaderboards.
+Gamificaiton is defined as “The use of game design elements in non-game contexts” (Deterding et. al 2011).
+The contexts that gamification has been applied to include marketing, education and health.
+Many fitness apps that record activity and motivate people to increase exercise employ gamification techniques such as points and leaderboards.
 Gamification in digital learning is the application of game elements to course structure or content and can include elements such as:

-- Points: Accumulated via performance during eLearning modules
+- Points: accumulated via performance during digital learning modules

-- Leaderboards: Learner points are displayed publicly creating a competitive component where learners can compare performance with each other
+- Leaderboards: learner points are displayed publicly creating a competitive component where learners can compare performance

-- Avatars: Control characters and make decisions on their behalf
+- Avatars: can control characters and make decisions on their behalf

-- Feedback: Visual and/or audio signals give the learner instant feedback on their performance
+- Feedback: visual and/or audio signals provide the learner instant feedback on their performance

 Gamification differs from Game-based learning or Serious Games in that they are not standalone games as such, but use elements from games to enhance the learning process.